dnesteryuk/whisperer/README.md

 end
 ```

-In this case all data is taken from `aray_stark` fixture builder, only the response body is different.
+In this case all data is taken from `aray_stark` cassette builder, only the response body is different.

-You can redefine any option of VCR fixture:
+You can redefine any option of VCR cassette:

 ```ruby
 Whisperer.define(:robb_stark, parent: :arya_stark) do